anirudhsingh20/HandyManApi/README.md

 # Handy Man Api

 HandyMan API is a **RESTful API** built using the Express framework and JSON Web Tokens (JWT) for authentication that provides access to the Handy Man([https://github.com/anirudhsingh20/HandyMan](https://github.com/anirudhsingh20/HandyMan)) service .
+It is backed by a MongoDB database